 Overview

-CSRD / ESRS implementation support webinar series
+CSRD / ESRS members-only implementation support webinar series

 These webinars focus on the challenges banks and insurers face at different stages in the compliance process.
 Tailored sessions empower members with practical guidance from the EU’s regulators, peer-learning opportunities through implementation case studies, and insights on how to leverage UNEP FI tools and guidance for regulatory compliance.
 The series also delves further into how CSRD connects with other aspects of the EU Green Deal and Pillar III implementation.